ValentinaZangirolami/DRL/README.md

-# Multi-armed bandit strategies on deep recurrent reinforcement learning
+# Dealing with uncertainty: balancing exploration and exploitation in deep recurrent reinforcement learning

 ## **Description**